Snowflake-Labs/sfquickstarts/site/sfguides/src/data_science_with_dataiku/data_science_with_dataiku.md

 Duration: 1

-This virtual hands-on lab introduces you to the basics of using Snowflake together with Dataiku Cloud as part of a Data Science project.
+This Snowflake Quickstart introduces you to the basics of using Snowflake together with Dataiku Cloud as part of a Data Science project.
 We’ll be highlighting some of the well-integrated functionalities between the two cloud-based technologies.
 It is designed specifically for use with the [Snowflake free 30-day trial](https://trial.snowflake.com), and the Dataiku Cloud trial version via Snowflake’s Partner Connect.
 In addition, we’ll also take a look at Snowflake’s Data Marketplace and how 3rd party data sets from there can enrich and support your Data Science projects.

 This Snowflake lab will be done as part of a theoretical real-world “story” with COVID-19 data to help you better understand why we are performing the steps in this lab and in the order they appear.

 The story of this lab is examining incidents of COVID-19 in Europe along with changes in mobility.
 We would like to use historical data to predict mortality rates for COVID-19 and see if changes in mobility is a significant factor driving this.

 The source of data is the Starschema Covid-19 database from the Snowflake Data Marketplace.
-After analysing the data in Snowflake’s Snowsight, we will move over to Dataiku to perform some transformations (that are pushed down to Snowflake for computation) and then create a predictive model.
+After analyzing the data in Snowflake’s Snowsight, we will move over to Dataiku to perform some transformations (that are pushed down to Snowflake for computation) and then create a predictive model.

 The specific tables we’ll use are the JHU_COVID_19 dataset which reports case numbers by province and day as well as the GOOG_GLOBAL_MOBILITY_REPORT which reports the percent change in mobility across various areas (e.g., grocery stores, parks, etc.) by a state/region of a country and day.